 - How can we improve the accuracy of school climate and bullying surveys through validity screening?

 - Through the Virginia High School Safety Study we are continuing to examine school climate and disciplinary approaches associated with lower rates of bullying and safer schools.
 We are also showing the impact of bullying climate on student engagement, SOL test performance, and dropout rates.
+Mostly notably, we found that schools with high rates of bullying and teasing have consistently lower passing rates on standardized tests required by the state.

 - Through the Virginia School Safety Audits of the Virginia Department of Criminal Justice Services, we are examining how statewide bullying prevention efforts are associated with school safety, discipline problems, and schoolwide academic performance.